Egyptian army helicopter briefly enters Gaza airspace

 Under a 1979 Egyptian-Israeli peace deal, Sinai is largely demilitarized.
 But Egypt, with Israel’s consent, has at times sent in extra forces to make security sweeps.

-Reporting by Nidal al-Mughrabi in Gaza, Ari Rabinovitch in Jerusalem, Yusri Mohamed, Noah Browning and Yasmine Saleh in Cairo; Editing by Michael Roddy
+Reporting by Nidal al-Mughrabi in Gaza, Ari Rabinovitch in Jerusalem and Noah Browning in Cairo; Editing by Gareth Jones